 Mortgage Calculator Help to Buy Discounts

-This maximum is extended to 40% of the property value up to £240,000 in London, and the maximum value property for any Help to Buy applicant is £600,000 across England.
-On a £120,000 value property, if you have a 5% deposit payment and obtain Help to Buy funding, you would require mortgage lending for the remaining 75% of the value.
+This maximum is extended to 40% of the property value up to £240,000 in London.
+The maximum value property for any Help to Buy applicant is £600,000 across England.
+On a £120,000 value property, if you have a 5% deposit payment and obtain Help to Buy funding, you require mortgage lending for the remaining 75% of the value.